IISSI2-IS-profs/Deliverus-Backend-2022-2023/README.md

 Each controller method receives a request `req` and a response `res` object.
 Request object _represents the HTTP request and has properties for the request query string, parameters, body, HTTP headers, and so on_ (see https://expressjs.com/en/4x/api.html#req for more details).
 In our project we will need the following attributes from the request:
-* `req.body` represents the data that comes from the client (usually a Json document or the a form sent as multipart/form-data when files are needed).
+* `req.body` represents the data that comes from the client (usually a JSON document or the a form sent as multipart/form-data when files are needed).
 * `req.params` represents path params.
 For instance if we defined a `:restaurantId` param, we will have access to it by `req.params.restaurantId`.
 * `req.file` or `req.files` represents files appended to a multipart/form-data request.
 For instance, `req.files.logo` would give access to a file param named `logo`.
 * `req.query` represents query params.
 For instance, if a request includes a `status` query param, it will be accessed by `req.query.status`.